How To Change The Mood In Your Home With Lights

 To easily layer light, combine plenty of lamps and floor lamps, fairy lights, and even candles at different levels (floor, wall and ceiling), with different wattage bulbs to vary the mood in your home: much, much more interesting than a single, lonely pendant light, or a ceiling full of indiscriminate down lighters!

-Image: Etsy
+Image: Zarahome.com

 3. Choose the Right Bulbs

 It’s incredibly important that you choose the right light bulbs for the job!
 No matter how well you may have layered your lighting, it could all be ruined by a harsh white-bluish bulb or a mucky yellow colour.
-To prevent this, make sure to read up on which bulbs best suit the look you’re going for, but as a rule, remember that fluorescent and energy-saving bulbs may give off some of the ugliest lighting around.
+To prevent this, make sure to read up on which bulbs best suit the look you’re going for.
+But as a rule, remember that fluorescent and energy-saving bulbs may give off some of the ugliest lighting around.
 They also contain mercury, meaning they’re not all that ‘eco friendly’ after all!

 Image: John Lewis